mdobro1/LeanGPTConnect/README.md

 # LeanGPTConnect
 Lean OpenAI API client.

-This project contains python demo-code and lean client for OpenAI API.
+This project contains python demo-code and lean client for text generatin with OpenAI API on Azure and/or OpenAI plattforms.

 ## Usage of LeanGPTConnect